MoCsabi/WRO2024-FE-StormsNGR/README.md

   Our future plans consist of, first of all **making our robot be able to park,** because as of right now we were not able to do that, mainly because of the sheer size of the vehicle.
 Secondly we will want make a **proper differential gear** to solve all confusion that might arose from our current situation.
 Finally, we want to update our object detection by **mapping the image of our camera and lidar to the same coordinate system** in order to be a lot more precise, but this will probably pose a huge challenge just, because of the amount of advanced math this will require.

 # **Challenge solution**
-This document showcases our unique solution to the open and obstacle challenge using pseudo-code, and lists some actual methods we used for our solution with a brief explanation.
+This documentation showcases our unique solution to the open and obstacle challenge using pseudo-code, and lists some actual methods we used for our solution with a brief explanation.
 ## Our solution
 Our number one concern was reliability.
 This can be achieved by only using a small set of movements and polishing these to perfection, among other things.
 To make this small set of movements we first had to **simplify** the challenge.
 For the open challenge we didn't have much work to do, it was already pretty simple.
 The only **optimization** we had was always driving on the outer lane therefore pretty much eliminating the walls' randomization's effect.
 For the obstacle challenge we did a number of simplifications.
 First, we make no difference based on the column of the traffic signs, we avoid them as if they occupy both spaces.
 Second, movement wise we make no difference between the first row and the second row.
 There can only be one traffic sign there anyway.
 At the start of a section with traffic signs the robot backs up to the wall so it has enough space to move to the correct side.
 There it detects whether there is a traffic sign in the first two rows or not.
 If there is the robot uses the camera to check its color.
 Then based on the color the robot **switches** to the correct lane.
 If there were no traffic signs detected we just move to the outer lane.
 If the detected traffic sign was not in the middle we also checks if there is a traffic sign in the third row also.
 If there is we then switch to the correct lane again.
 This movement starts about when we are just over the first row of traffic signs.
 We have two functions for turning the corner.
 One for if we are on the outer lane and one if we are on the inner lane.
 The code for turning around after a red traffic sign is almost entirely the same for both driving directions.
 Parking space detection is done at the start of a section.
 If found, or already found in this section we set an **offset** variable that is taken into consideration when moving relative to the wall.
 After completing 3 laps the robot stops, we don't attempt to park.
 This is a **strategic** decision, we deemed implementing parking too difficult for a small score increase.
 This is because our robot is too big, making perfectly parking near-impossible, and partly parking only scores 3 extra points compared to just stopping at the starting section.
 ## Pseudo-code